 What I Found From Several Live Chat Sessions

-After speaking with Sleep Number Customer Service representatives, I learned about a few extra details and clarifications that may help you decide between a P-6 or an I-8 mattress.
+After speaking with Sleep Number Customer Service representatives, I learned about a few extra details and clarifications that may help people decide between a P-6 or an I-8 mattress.

 - Mattress Top and Firmness: Both mattresses offer unique tops which end up making a slight difference in firmness between them.
 The P-6 has a more traditional soft knit top, while the I-8 has a duvet pillow top that includes 2” of Hypersoft Quilting Foam.
 Customer Service told me that the I-8 is slightly more plush than the P-6, which will make the P-6 a firmer mattress (but only by a little).

-- Cooling Technology: The P-6 and the I-8 both feature fabric that is intended to help keep you cool at night.
+- Cooling Technology: The P-6 and the I-8 both feature fabric that is intended to help keep people cool at night.
 The P-6 has moisture wicking technology in the fabric of the mattress but the I-8 has Outlast technology built into the mattress top.
-Outlast technology is designed to pull moisture away from your body and redistribute it throughout the night.
+Outlast technology is designed to pull moisture away from the body and redistribute it throughout the night.

-- You Want Sleep IQ Technology Included.
-Sleep IQ Technology is inserted into your mattress and used to track your sleep and help you find your ideal Sleep Number Setting.
-This is already included when you purchase an I-8 mattress.
-You would need to pay extra for it (roughly $199) to add it in if you go with the P-6.
+- People Want Sleep IQ Technology Included.
+Sleep IQ Technology is inserted into the mattress and used to track someone’s sleep and help them find their ideal Sleep Number Setting.
+This is already included when they purchase an I-8 mattress.
+They would need to pay extra for it (roughly $199) to add it in if they go with the P-6.

-- You Are A Hot Sleeper.
+- Someone Is A Hot Sleeper.
 Both mattresses include cooling technology.
-The P-6 has moisture-wicking fabric in the mattress knit but the I-8 has the Outlast technology, designed to pull moisture away from you at night and redistribute it throughout the night.
+The P-6 has moisture-wicking fabric in the mattress knit but the I-8 has the Outlast technology, designed to pull moisture away from the sleeper at night and redistribute it throughout the night.

 - 1” foam base pad